 TopperFestWhat is TopperFest?
 TopperFest is a two week festival held before the fall semester which is designed to welcome students to West Liberty University and get them acclimated to campus.
 These events give new students the chance to interact with each other and jump-start the friendships that will last a lifetime.
-A schedule of events will be posted here at a later date.
+For more information, click here.

 On-line WINS Accounts